cheetah0216/cheetah0216.github.com/_posts/english/2012-12-25-start-from-scratch-english-one.md

 Cc: C is for confidence.
 Dd: D is for dreams.
 Ee: E is for easy.
 Ff: F is for fun.
+Gg: G is for giving.
+Hh: H is for happiness.

 ##Sentence1
 smile when it hurts most.